build-on-aws/content/tutorials/getting-started-with-amplify-on-react-native/index.md

 ## Testing a delete operation

-We bought our bread, so go ahead and delete it from out list in the app
+We bought our bread, so go ahead and delete it from list in the app
 ![delete-bread.png](images/delete-bread.png)

 Check the table and you can see that `Get bread` has been marked under `_deleted` column as `true`